 - Help you understand the importance of asking questions and taking initiative to address your issues.

-- Introduce you to the New Student Mentors, who are there to be resources in your transition to BHCC.
+- Introduce you to the New Student Mentors.

 New Student Days occur before and after the start of classes in the fall and spring semesters.
 New Student Mentors are available in Student Activities every day to continue offering support and assistance to all students.
 For more information, or to sign up to attend a New Student Day, visit the New Student Day page.

-The Charlestown ID Station is at the Library’s Lending Services Desk (E300).
+The Charlestown ID Station is in Student Central.
 The Chelsea ID Station is in the foyer of the Administrative area, Room 102.

 To obtain your student ID card, you must bring your computer-generated class schedule and any government-issued photo identification card to the Charlestown or Chelsea Campus ID stations.
 Your student ID serves as your Library card.